🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 A key thing to realize is that you’re not expected to learn everything here right away.

 And sure, it will take time and effort.
 Anything worth learning always does.
-But if you follow this guide and our recommendations, it will significantly cut down a lot of time you might waste trying to figure it all out on your own.
+But if you follow this guide and my recommendations, it will significantly cut down a lot of time you might waste trying to figure it all out on your own.

-Also, although it may seem like a lot to learn right now, we’ll also share ways for you to start earning money as a Web Developer while you’re still learning, so you can transition to this career as early as possible.
+Also, although it may seem like a lot to learn right now, I’ll also share ways for you to start earning money as a Web Developer while you’re still learning, so you can transition to this career as early as possible.

 So try not to be overwhelmed.
 You’re looking at the path to a brand new career and skill here, so of course there are a fair few steps.
 But I believe in you.